astonish-atul/ChatIt/README.md

-Welcome to ChatIt!
+'''Welcome to ChatIt!
 (A MERN stack based chat app.)
 Where people connects and build relations.

 Features: